Nadeem-05/Virustotal-flask/Readme.md

 ## Conclusion
-The Virus Checker app provides a simple interface to check files against the VirusTotal database and presents scan results from multiple antivirus engines.
-It serves as a starting point for integrating virus scanning functionality into applications.
+The mawlare Checker app provides a simple interface to check files against the VirusTotal database and presents scan results from multiple antivirus engines.
+It serves as a starting point for integrating mawlare scanning functionality into applications.